-Chicken Saj at M Market Halal
+Chicken Saj in the Back of M Market Halal

 A student in my high school English class--whose mother bakes me full trays of Iraqi desserts on a regular basis--told me about the M Market Halal...kind of.